JanolasFables/Marble_Run/README.md

 # Marble Run
-## Created
-05/20/22 frin GaneDev.TV tutorial

 ## Goal
-Roll the marble through the maze to the goal as fast as possible
+- Roll the marble through the maze to the end as fast as possible

+## Controls
+- Move the mouse to tilt the maze in the direction of the mouse movement
+- Space Bar : Reset the level
+- Escape : Quit the game

+## Details
+- Built in Unreal Engine 5 using Blueprints
+- Created 05/20/22 from GaneDev.TV tutorial